Robert Nurock

-Robert Jay Nurock (May 25, 1938 – February 26, 2017) was a stock market analyst who served as a panelist during 1970 to 1989 on the influential PBS series Wall Street Week (1972–2002).
+Robert Jay Nurock (May 25, 1938 – February 26, 2017) was an American stock market analyst who served as a panelist during 1970 to 1989 on the influential PBS series Wall Street Week (1972–2002).

+Early life

 Robert Jay Nurock was born on May 25, 1938, in Philadelphia, Pennsylvania.

+Career

 He created the Technical Market Index termed "the Elves" for Wall Street Week, which was used until his retirement from the show in 1989.
 He was referred to as the 'Chief Elf', a reference to Robert's statements that the 'elves' compute his Technical Market Index.

 His index tracked 10 barometers of market momentum, investor psychology, and monetary conditions.
 New York Times reported that "Over the last 11 years, the elves' signals, both bullish and bearish, have been right 95.1 percent of the time in forecasting whether the market would be higher or lower 52 weeks later.
 Looking ahead six months, the elves have been right 75.8 percent of the time."

 The Elves recommended a buy when the October 1987 crash occurred.
 Nurock brushed off criticism, the market rebounded and reached the prior level in two years.
 However, missing the 500-point moves generated skepticism.

 In 1989, during a telecast, Nurock and show host Louis Rukeyser disagreed about the market.
 Nurock later resigned.